sashinpivotal/spring-boot-2022-09/README.md

   - lab: No lab exercise in spring_boot_exercise_instructions.pdf

 - (If we have time) JPA Association
-  - slides: pages xxx-xxx of Spring_Boot_Slides.pdf
+  - slides: pages 576-608 of Spring_Boot_Slides.pdf
+  - demo: jpa-association
+  - lab: No lab exercise in spring_boot_exercise_instructions.pdf

 ## Day 7